ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/append-ts-data.markdown

 * Open a session.
 * Create an instance of `TimeSeriesFor`.
     * Either pass `TimeSeriesFor` an explicit document ID, -or-
-    * Pass it an [entity tracked by the session](../../../client-api/session/loading-entities), e.g. a document object returned from [session.Query](../../../client-api/session/querying/how-to-query) or from [session.Load](../../../client-api/session/loading-entities#load).
+      Pass it an [entity tracked by the session](../../../client-api/session/loading-entities), e.g. a document object returned from [session.Query](../../../client-api/session/querying/how-to-query) or from [session.Load](../../../client-api/session/loading-entities#load).
+    * Pass `TimeSeriesFor` the time-series name.
 * Call `TimeSeriesFor.Append`.
 * Call `session.SaveChanges` for the action to take effect on the server.